naomiyaki/kamajii/README.md

 `src/assets/_normalize.scss`

 ### React built in
 You should see a React app up and running when you start Kamajii!
+There's a little sample component for you to modify and test.

 Files:
 `src/renderer.js`